jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

     the one who does the cavitary preparations necessary for the Treatment of Dental Caries</strong>, applying conservative designs and trying to preserve pulp vitality at all times, to finally; return to the organ its usual anatomy and functionality through the Dental Restoration process.
-He must therefore know and handle the different adhesive systems based on the acid etching technique, the multiple restorative materials based on dental composites and the most basic and universal principles of occlusion and masticatory function.</p> \n"
+He must therefore know and properly manage the different adhesive systems based on the acid etching technique, the multiple restorative materials based on dental composites and the most basic and universal principles of occlusion and masticatory function.</p> \n"
   image: "/img/aside-general-dentistry.jpg"
 quote:
   title: ''